cogdog/ds106bank/README.md

 * **ratings_users** is the number of people who voted (in the above example, 2)
 * **ratings_average** is the value that will be displayed (in the above example, 3.5)

 If you feel the vote of 5 by one person is too high, you might change the values to be ratings_score=2, ratings_users and ratings_average=2 to reduce the rating to 2.
-Changing votes is your decision
+Changing votes is your decision.

 ### Author Challenge Ratings

 ![](wp-content/themes/ds106banker/images/challenge-ratings.jpg)

-Enable this option to allow creators of new things to define their own rating of difficulty; this is completely separate from user popularity rating
+Found under Appearance/Assignment Bank Options, enable this option to allow creators of new things to define their own rating of difficulty.
+This is completely separate from user popularity rating.

 ### Setting Up Feed Wordpress
-Install the [Feed Wordpress plugin](http://wordpress.org/plugins/feedwordpress/) if you wish to syndicate in responses to "thongs" as examples.
+Install the [Feed Wordpress plugin](http://wordpress.org/plugins/feedwordpress/) if you wish to syndicate in responses to "things" as examples.
 This means that you can add blog feeds to the bank (it does the feed aggregation) or you can syndicate in from another site that is aggregating feeds (the ds 106 model).

 If this is not a desired feature, the plugin is not needed.
 You can still allow visitors to submit their examples via a web form.

 A few settings must be made in Feed Wordpress to work correctly with the Assignment Bank Theme.

 ![](wp-content/themes/ds106banker/images/fwp-update-scheduling.jpg)
-Under **Updates Scheduling** in the  **Feed and Updates Feed Wordpress Settings** set the  **set to automatically check for updates after pages load** to generate the process of feed checking.
+Under **Updates Scheduling** in the  **Feed and Updates** option under **Syndication Settings** set the dropdown menu to **set to automatically check for updates after pages load** to generate the process of feed checking.
 This is the easiest approach that is triggered by site activity- if you understand cron scripts you can set that up as an alternative.

 ![](wp-content/themes/ds106banker/images/fwp-post-settings.jpg)
-At the bottom of the **Posts and Links Feed Wordpress Settings**  in the section for **Custom Post Types (advanced database settings)**, set the option for Custom Post Types to **Examples Done**.
+At the bottom of the **Posts and Links** page of the **Syndication Settings** in the section for **Custom Post Types (advanced database settings)**, set the option for Custom Post Types to **Responses**.
 What this does is to associate all syndicated posts with the content type that defines the examples.

 ![](wp-content/themes/ds106banker/images/fwp-tag-settings.jpg)

-To the RSS feeds that Feed Wordpress syndicates, any tags or categories an incoming feed are actually associated as categories in the RSS structure.
+To the RSS feeds that Feed Wordpress syndicates, any tags or categories in an incoming feed are actually associated as categories in the RSS structure.

-In the **Feed Categories & Tags Feed Wordpress Settings** check the options for **Match feed categories** and **Match inline tags** to include **Thing Tags** and **Tutorial Tags**.
+In the **Feed Categories & Tags** section of the **Syndication Settings** check the options for **Match feed categories** and **Match inline tags** to include **Thing Tags** and **Tutorial Tags**.
 This will match all incoming tags to be associated with the taxonomy that organize the examples into the proper Thing types.

 If you have no use for other tags in posts, under **Unmatched Categories** check the option for **Don't create any matching terms**.
 This keeps the database from being filled by un-used user tags/categories.